mtd1278/malloc/README.md

 You will need to increment these counters where appropriate.

-4. Four test programs are provided to help debug your code.
+4. Eight test programs are provided to help debug your code.
 They are located in the tests directory.
 5. Implement realloc and calloc.